Updat3

 SITUATION

-The Iran war is rapidly depleting global oil inventories, which are at their lowest levels since 2018.
-This depletion threatens to leave the market vulnerable to severe price spikes and shortages (per Fortune).
+The ongoing Iran war is rapidly depleting global oil inventories, which are now at their lowest levels since 2018.
+This depletion increases the risk of severe price spikes and shortages in the oil market (per Fortune).

 Coveragetap to expand ▾